daveythacher/RP2040_SKELETON/Adding_a_Library.md

 ```
 add_subdirectory(<folder name>)
 ```
-Note pico-sdk is in the Code/lib but cannot be included.
+Note pico-sdk is in Code/lib but cannot be included.
 Every other folder should be.
 ## Step 4: Create the build logic
 In the library we need to create the build logic in CMake.
 There are three types of libraries which you can create.
-This will show you how to create an interface library which will be compiled as it if part of the main binary.
+This will show you how to create an interface library which will be compiled as if it is part of the main binary.

 Create a file called Code/lib/<folder name>/CMakeLists.txt with the following contents:
 ```